 Download instructions for warping your Mirrix loom here.

 For weft threads in tapestry weaving, you want use a firm, hardy yarn that takes well to being packed down, and comes in the colors you'd like to weave with.
 There are a wide variety of types of weft yarn that can be used in tapestry weaving, including wool, linen, cotton, and silk.
 Many tapestry weavers prefer to use a thin tapestry yarn, so that multiple strands of different colors or shades can be bundled together at once for more unique or subtle shading.

-Later this summer, we are releasing Array, a new line of 2/12 wool yarn designed for tapestry weavers.
+We recommend trying Array, our line of 2/12 wool yarn designed for tapestry weavers.
 It is designed to be thin (3,360 yards per lb.) so that it can be used in bundles of 3 or 4 at 8 epi.
 It comes in a wide range of both hues and shades, perfect for tapestry weavers who need subtle value gradations.Shop Array